Planning to visit one or more of the 50+ universities and colleges in Boston and the nearby Metro area?

 The nation's oldest graduate school in international relations, Fletcher offers an LL.M. degree in international law for legal professionals and an M.A. in law and diplomacy, along with Master and Doctoral degrees in other areas related to international law and diplomacy.

-Boston University - Goldman School of Dental Medicine (Fenway, Boston)
+Boston University - Goldman School of Dental Medicine (Fenway)

-MGH Institute of Health Professions (West End, Boston, and online)
+MGH Institute of Health Professions (West End, Charlestown, and online)

 The oldest continually operating college of optometry in the U.S., and a leading research center.
 Students in the Doctor of Optometry and Master of Vision Science programs get clinical experience at the nearby New England Eye Institute.

-Tufts Friedman School of Nutrition and Policy (Chinatown, Boston)
+Tufts Friedman School of Nutrition and Policy (Chinatown)

 Tufts University - Cummings School of Veterinary Medicine (Grafton, MA)

-Babson College - F. W. Olin Graduate School of Business (Wellesley)
+Babson College - F. W. Olin Graduate School of Business (Wellesley, MA)

 Bentley University McCallum Graduate School (Waltham, MA)

-Boston College - Carroll School of Management (Chestnut Hill, Newton, MA)
+Boston College - Carroll School of Management (Chestnut Hill, Newton)

 Brandeis International Business School (Waltham, MA)

-Suffolk University - Sawyer School of Business (Downtown Boston)
+Suffolk University - Sawyer School of Business (Downtown)

 These schools offer certificates, professional and career training, and enrichment classes.